Pranav-Badrinathan/software-renderer/README.md

 - [ ] An option to fill in faces.
 Shading?
 - [ ] Ray-tracing to figure out what object camera is looking at?
 - [ ] Simple UI to edit onscreen objects' transform properties.
+- [ ] Write tests (begin with linalg) and add Github Workflows.
+- [ ] Switch to using CMake as build system (removes mingw dependency for Windows, auto download SDL)
 - [ ] Quaternion rotations?